Custom ROM List

 Generic System Image

 Flashable system images that supposedly runs on any devices with Treble support.
-I haven't tried them out and probably won't bother with them, at least for now (as dedicated ROM zips are still abundant & available for my devices).
+I don't daily drive them, at least for now (as dedicated ROM zips are still abundant & available for my devices).

 Unofficial builds